-Compared to other method using deep learning network to extract components from CMB data \citep[e.g.,][]{caldeira2019, grumitt2020, li2022, wang2022, petroff2020, lin2021}, in our approach we estimate at the same time all components allowing a less-biased reconstruction of the dependencies, correlations, and contaminations with the other components (all components are dependent of each other during the training).
+Compared to other methods using a deep learning network to extract components from CMB data \citep[e.g.][]{caldeira2019, grumitt2020, li2022, wang2022, petroff2020, lin2021}, in our approach we estimate all components simultaneously.
+This allows a less biased reconstruction, taking into account the dependencies and the correlations with the other components during the training.

-The lower effect of the CIB contamination in the power spectra especially on the SZ effect reconstruction could lead to less bias in the computation of the cosmological parameters using the SZ power spectra \citep[][]{salvati2018, douspis2022, gorce2022, tanimura2022a}.
-Pushing even forward and modeling the polarisation, this method could in the future be used for the detection of the B-mode combining the data of \textit{Planck}, ACT, SPT, SO \citep[][]{ade2019}, and CMB-S4 \citep{cmbs4}.
+The lower effect of the CIB contamination in the power spectra, especially in the reconstruction of the SZ effect, could decrease a potential bias in the computation of the cosmological parameters using the SZ power spectra \citep[][]{salvati2018, douspis2022, gorce2022, tanimura2022a}.
+Going a step further, and modelling the polarisation, this method could be used in the future for the detection of the B-mode by combining the data of \textit{Planck}, ACT, SPT, SO \citep[][]{ade2019}, and CMB-S4 \citep{cmbs4}.